How do I submit a FOIA request?

 Attn: Freedom of Information Act Officer

-What is to be included in my FOIA request?
+What should be included in my FOIA request?

-When submitting a FOIA request, please be as specific as possible and clearly describe the documents being sought, including the project/contract numbers and a description of the project if applicable.
+When submitting a FOIA request, please be as specific as possible.
+Describe the documents being sought, including the project/contract numbers and a summary of the project if applicable.